-2011 saw the release of her breakthrough single ‘Something In The Water’ and third studio album ‘Flags.’
-A smash hit across Europe, the UK, and Australasia, the infectiously charming single hit Platinum in Germany and New Zealand and Gold in Italy.
-It also reached the Top 10 in Austria and Switzerland, Top 20 in Holland and Belgium, and held the top spot on the BBC Radio 2 playlist in the UK as well as being the ninth most played track of 2011 on the German airwaves.
-‘Something in the Water’ propelled Flags to triple Platinum album sales in her home country, Gold again in Australia, and also reached #6 in the German top 10 Album charts, peaking at #59 on the Billboard Hot 100 in the USA.
+Flags, released in 2010 opened the international floodgates for Brooke with the release of her worldwide smash hit, Something In The Water.
+The infectiously charming single hit platinum in Germany and New Zealand and Gold in Italy.
+Also reaching the Top 10 in Austria and Switzerland, Top 20 in Holland and Belgium, and held the top spot on the BBC Radio 2 playlist in the UK as well as being the ninth most played track of 2011 on the German airwaves.
+‘Something in the Water’ propelled Flags to triple platinum album sales in her home country, Gold again in Australia, and also reached #6 in the German top 10 Album charts, peaking at #59 on the Billboard Hot 100 in the USA.

 Touring relentlessly across Europe, North America and Australasia, Brooke performed to packed out crowds, sharing not just the hits but her legendary dry wit and warm stage presence, filling the rooms with laughter as she twisted her natural New Zealand vowel sounds around her odd pronouncements in foreign languages.

 Four years on from the release of ‘Flags’ it was Brooke’s musical evolution that was one of the most exciting musical discoveries of 2014, with the release of her fourth studio album Brutal Romantic.
 Producing a work that sets Fraser’s strong melodies against an altogether different palette than fans may be used to, singles ‘Kings & Queens’ and ‘Magical Machine’ brilliantly highlight her talent for thoughtful hooks and charming pop songs.